Israel Beer Breweries

 International Beer Breweries Ltd (IBBL) is a brewery founded in 1992 in Ashkelon, Israel as Israel Beer Breweries.
 It is also known as Carlsberg Israel.

 History

-The company was founded in 1992.
-In 2004, IBBL was ranked the second largest company in Israel's beer and cider market, behind Tempo Beer Industries.
-On 2008-07-23, Carlsberg announced it sold its share of IBBL stock to CBC Group.
+The company was founded in 1992 by Central Bottling Company, then Israel's dominant soft drink company, as a way to challenge the near monopoly held by Tempo Beer Industries, beginning by importing Carlsberg Beer.
+In 2004, IBBL was ranked the second largest company in Israel's beer and cider market, behind Tempo Beer.
+In July 2008, Carlsberg announced it sold its share of IBBL stock to CBC Group in a deal valued at $80 million.